COALAIP/specs/README.md

 }
 ```

-To support links to other Places, one can use either of the two already-defined properties on a
+To support links to other Places, one can use either of the two pre-defined properties on
-schema.org Place: `containsPlace` or `containedInPlace`, or extend the schema with their own
+schema.org's Place–`containsPlace` or `containedInPlace`–or extend the schema with their own
 properties.

-### The LCC Party `Entity`
+### The RRM `Party` Entity

-The LCC recommends that a Party should be able to represent any of the following classes of parties:
+The LCC recommends that a `Party` should be able to represent any of the following classes of
+parties:

 - Rightsholders;
 - Licensors;